howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadox.en.md

 The analysis of both experiments 2a and 2b from the point of view of Einstein's theory of relativity is identical.
 From the point of view of each particle/spacecraft, it was at rest.
 The other particle/spacecraft first rested, then moved, then rested.
 The accelerations of each particle/spacecraft in the pair were the same in magnitude.
 As a result, from the point of view of Einstein's theory of relativity, less time should pass for another particle.
 We get an unsolvable twin paradox.
 As a result, it is unknown qualitatively and quantitatively what time will pass for another particle/spacecraft.

-In fact, for the last two cases (experiments 2a and 2b), exactly the same thing happened with objects, but due to the different initial velocity relative to the ImFR (or point of vacuum or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error), the opposite results were obtained.
+In fact, for the last two cases (experiments 2a and 2b), exactly the same thing happened with objects, but due to the different initial velocity relative to the ImFR (or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error), the opposite results were obtained.
 However, from the point of view of the theory of relativity, there is absolutely no difference.
 The theory of relativity for these experiments can't answer which clock will show the shorter time and exactly how much the clock will show.

-With other initial velocities relative to the ImFR (or point of vacuum or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error) and acceleration variations, other variants of the results will be obtained.
+With other initial velocities relative to the ImFR (or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error) and acceleration variations, other variants of the results will be obtained.
 But the essence is the same - Einstein's theory of relativity can't correctly solve the twin paradox.

 ### Conclusion

 Einstein's theory of relativity doesn't use and doesn't give an understanding about of the absolute characteristics, namely the initial velocities of the studied pair of particles/starships.
 In addition, it also doesn't give an understanding of whether an object is accelerating or decelerating, since only relative velocities and accelerations between objects are important in it.
 That is the essence of this theory.
 As a result, the twin paradox points to the fallacy of Einstein's theory of relativity and the concept of relativity of the universe.
 This leads to an understanding of the absoluteness of the structure of the universe.
 Apparently, it is the object with zero shift in cosmic microwave background radiation (zero dipole anisotropy) that is ImFR.
 This is the basis for building an absolute concept of the universe.
-Based on this, it is the speed relative to the ImFR (or point of vacuum or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error) is the key parameter determining how much time the clock will show.
+Based on this, it is the speed relative to the ImFR (or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error) is the key parameter determining how much time the clock will show.

 ### References